Zahra Aga Khan: Career

 Zahra is a member of the Board of Directors of the Aga Khan Development Network (AKDN) and also sits on the board of several of its affiliated structures, including the Aga Khan Foundation, the Aga Khan Trust for Culture, the Aga Khan Agency for Habitat, the Aga Khan Agency for Microfinance and the Aga Khan Schools.

 She has policy and management responsibility for the Health, Education, and Planning and Building Services Companies of the AKDN and their institutions.

 Personal life

 She married British businessman and former model Mark Boyden, an Anglican, in a civil ceremony on 21 June 1997.
 The wedding was held at the Château de Chantilly near Paris, in the presence of guests including King Juan Carlos and Queen Sofía of Spain, and Prince Hassan bin Talal of Jordan.
 The couple divorced in 2005.

 Zahra and Mark Boyden have two children.

 Like her father, Zahra is a fan of thoroughbred racing and has begun racing horses in her own name, the owner-breeder of the Prix Vermeille winner Mandesha.
 She was invited to ride in the King's procession at Royal Ascot 2023.
 Her horse Daryz won the Prix de l'Arc de Triomphe at l'Hippodrome de ParisLongchamp on October 5, 2025.
+Her other horse, Calandagan, became the first internationally bred and trained horse in 20 years to win the Japan Cup at Tokyo Racecourse on November 30th 2025.